chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 You should see something similar to the below image:

 ![](images/petstoreapp_runtime_view.png)

+> 💡 Note,the footer of this application contains meta data that will be useful as we progress through the guides.
+Things like container id (useful for understanding containers at scale), CI/CD dates/version, Session Id for N-Tier Correlated Telemetry with Application Insights.
+We will also integrate our products with the Pet Store Service and allow for external user authentication via B2C.

 **2. Build and Run the Pet Store Service Docker Image**